Why and how to track athletes’ homework during the COVID-19 outbreak?

 - Coaches add homework to the calendar.
 Homework should be added just as regular training sessions (Calendar -> Add).

 - Coaches add instructional videos or material to the homework.
-The description area is perfect for a detailed overview of the homework: what to do, how many sets and reps, what to focus on, etc. And a link to an example video on Youtube or an instructional PDF on Dropbox/Drive will make things even more clear for the athletes.
+The description area is perfect for a detailed overview of the homework: what to do, how many sets and reps, what to focus on, etc. And a link to an example video on Youtube, or upload files from your computer or Google Drive account.
+See more from here.

 - Coaches send out notifications of new homework.
 Once everything is added, coaches can send out a notification to everyone that new homework is added.
 Parents and athletes will receive this information on their email and on the phones as push notifications.